yonatanbe/git_workshop/exercises/reset.md

 * git reset --hard HEAD~
 * status & log && cat!

-see how your commit has been removed. also the index has changed as well and your changes to the file has been removed from you working directory as well.
+see how your commit has been removed.
+The index has also changed. your changes to the file has been removed from your working directory as well.

 #### getting reset'd data back
 git makes it unbelivebly difficult to lose commits, even if they have been reset'd, deleted, removed or whatever.